 The Mad Catz fight stick has outstanding artwork in the stock version.
 However, gamers still like having the option of having it swapped out and replaced with the artwork they choose

 Mad Catz TES+ makes that a little complicated.
 First, to remove the artwork, you must remove the top panel.
 However, by doing that, you risk nulling the warranty void.

 And there’s also the case of the top panel being a little flimsy and hard to remove.
 So there is a chance that a beginner can damage the panel.

 - Low latency with the USB cable

-- Modding is kind of difficult
+- Modding is difficult

 7. HORI Nintendo Switch Real Arcade Pro

 There aren’t many games playable by an arcade fight stick on the Nintendo Switch, but Nintendo is picking up on that.
-If you fit the criteria, getting this Nintendo Switch Real Arcade Pro fight stick is going to be a great option for you.
+If you fit the criteria, getting this Nintendo Switch Real Arcade Pro fight stick will be an excellent option.

 At least not yet.
-And as this stick has been designed for Switch, the limitations carry out here as well.
-Which is part of the reason why the price tag doesn’t feel rightly justified?
+And as this stick has been designed for Switch, the limitations also carry out here.
+Which is part of why the price tag doesn’t feel justified?

 - High-quality Hayabusa buttons